 If an individual was convicted of more than one summary offence and is criminally inadmissible, and if 5 years have passed since the completion of the entire sentence for all charges, the individual may have been Deemed Rehabilitated.
 In cases where an individual has been deemed rehabilitated, they become admissible to Canada and do not need to apply for any permits to enter the country.
 It is recommended that individuals who have been deemed rehabilitated present a legal opinion letter to immigration officials upon their entry to Canada confirming their admissibility.

-For more information on entering Canada with prior summary convictions or for any questions related to Canadian immigration, kindly fill out the Let Us Assist You form at the top of this page.
+For more information on entering Canada with prior summary convictions or for any questions related to Canadian immigration, fill out this Online Assessment Form.